Skip to content

 How to Choose the Right Foam Roller

-If you've never foam rolled before: Start with a smooth, medium-density roller like the Pro-Tec EVA or Amazon Basics.
+If you've never foam rolled before: Start with a smooth, soft-density roller like the OPTP PRO-ROLLER Soft or the Amazon Basics.
 Textured rollers can feel intense on muscles that aren't used to direct pressure.
 You can always upgrade later once you know what your body responds to.

 If you want one roller that does everything well: The TriggerPoint GRID is the safe bet.
 It's firm enough to work through knots, textured enough to target specific areas, and compact enough to use anywhere.

 If budget is the priority: The Amazon Basics roller does the job.
-Foam rolling is more about consistency than equipment — a $14 roller used daily beats a $100 roller collecting dust.
+Foam rolling is more about consistency than equipment — an affordable roller used daily beats an expensive one collecting dust.

 How to Foam Roll (The Short Version)